jcolemang/csse374-project/README.md

 4. Select the "Arguments" tab
 5. Enter the class name of each class you would like analyzed under "Program arguments"
-6. Add "-recursive" to recursively parse superclasses and interfaces and "-private", "-public", or "-protected" to limit the fields and methods displayed
+6. Add `-recursive` to recursively parse superclasses and interfaces and `-private`, `-public`, or `-protected` to limit the fields and methods displayed